PaddlePaddle/Parakeet/examples/fastspeech/README.md

 # Fastspeech
-Paddle fluid implementation of Fastspeech, a feed-forward network based on Transformer.
+PaddlePaddle fluid implementation of Fastspeech, a feed-forward network based on Transformer.
 The implementation is based on [FastSpeech: Fast, Robust and Controllable Text to Speech](https://arxiv.org/abs/1905.09263).

 ## Dataset